-Due to the lateness of the hour and the fact that everyone else in the multiplex was there to see Avatar on opening night, the handful of us taking in The Princess and the Frog had the screening room almost entirely to ourselves.
+The lateness of the hour, and the fact that everyone else in the multiplex was there to see Avatar on opening night, meant that the handful of us taking in The Princess and the Frog had the screening room almost entirely to ourselves.
 I found it absolutely magical.
 The Nine Old Men would be proud of this return to “2D” fairy-tale charm, and for it to be overlooked amidst the year-end onslaught of tent-pole spectacles and Oscar bait — worthy as those might be, too — is a tragedy.

-The final installment of Forces of Geek’s 101 Most Watchable Movies of All Time has been posted by grand poobah Stefan Blitz, counting down the top vote-getters with commentary from columnists and friends of the site.
+Stefan Blitz has posted the final installment of Forces of Geek’s 101 Most Watchable Movies of All Time, counting down the top vote-getters with commentary from columnists and friends of the site.
 I’m surprised by which favorites of mine didn’t make the cut.
 Too many of the movies that did make it failed to evoke the requested pithy quotes from me, and quite a few of them I haven’t seen even once, but they’d make a heck of a festival.
 Here are my own contributions.

 Airplane! — “I speak jive.”